d12frosted/elpa-mirror/gnu/relint-readme.txt

     consecutive character codes.
 This is often caused by a misplaced hyphen.

+  - Range 'A-z' between upper and lower case includes symbols

+    A range spans over upper and lower case letters, which also includes some symbols.
+This is probably unintentional.
+To cover both upper and lower case letters, use separate ranges, as in [A-Za-z].

+  - Suspect character range '+-X': should '-' be literal?

+    A range has + as one of its endpoints, which could mean that the hyphen was actually intended to be literal in order to match both
+    + and -.
+    This check is only enable when relint-xr-checks = all.

+  - Possibly erroneous '\X' in character alternative

+    A character alternative includes something that looks like a escape sequence, but no escape sequences are allowed there since backslash is not a special character in that context.
+    It could also be a caused by too many backslashes.

+    For example, "[\\n\\t]" matches the characters 'n', 't' and backslash, but could be an attempt to match newline and tab.
+    This check is only enable when relint-xr-checks = all.

   - Duplicated character class '[:class:]'

     A character class occurs twice in a single character alternative or skip set.

+  - Or-pattern more efficiently expressed as character alternative

+    When an or-pattern can be written as a character alternative, it becomes more efficient and reduces regexp stack usage.
+    For example, a\|b is better written [ab], and \s-\|\sw is usually better written [[:space:][:word:]].
+(There is a subtle difference in how syntax properties are handled but it rarely matters.)
+    This check is only enable when relint-xr-checks = all.

   - Duplicated alternative branch